huggingface/blog/gradient_accumulation.md

 # Fixing Gradient Accumulation

 Our friends at Unsloth [shared an issue](https://unsloth.ai/blog/gradient) regarding gradient accumulation yesterday that is affecting the transformers Trainer.
+The initial report comes from @bnjmn_marie (kudos to him!).

 Gradient accumulation is *supposed* to be mathematically equivalent to full batch training; however, losses did not match between training runs where the setting was toggled on and off.